Consumers International launches Trust by Design Guidelines for consumer IoT

 We are delighted that Vodafone is already using them for its V by Vodafone own brand IoT devices so consumers will very soon be able to see the benefits of this work.
 We are keen to see more manufacturers using the guidelines to create an ecosystem of smart devices that consumers trust and feel comfortable using in their day-to-day lives.”

-Justin MacMullan, Interim Director General, Consumers International
+Justin MacMullan, Advocacy Director, Consumers International

 Six Trust By Design Principles